iamharshitkr/Gsoc-Sample/README.md

 This Dart script automates the conversion of Java/Kotlin code (e.g., CameraX API usage) into equivalent Dart JNIgen-compatible code using Google's Gemini AI API.

 Features
-✅ Fetches a Java snippet (e.g., CameraX take-photo example)/n
+✅ Fetches a Java snippet (e.g., CameraX take-photo example)\n
 ✅ Sends it to the Gemini API for JNIgen-compatible Dart translation/n ✅ Saves the generated Dart JNIgen code to a file/n
 ✅ Runs dart analyze to check for correctness/n